garngalaxy/BME-Project/README.md

 ### Train YOLOv8
 Install the ultralytics package, which includes the YOLOv8 model.
  Set up the training parameters including the path to YAML configuration file, the number of training epochs, and the image size.
  Begin the training process using the specified parameters.
+YOLOv8 models are trained using Visual Studio Code.
 After training is complete, check the results.
 ### Plot the results
 Plot the results of box estimation and pose estimation.
 Compare the labels and predictions.